kmayerb/hello-nextflow/README.md

 ```

+## Understanding hello.nf

-## A Couple of Additional Things we can learn from even this simple 1-Part workflow:
+There are a couple of additional things we can learn from inspecting even a simple 1-part workflow:

 ```groovy
 params.pub_dir = "results"